henriqueholanda/race-result/README.md

 ```
 > Note: It will show a log of execution that you can follow the running steps

-### Project output
+### Application output

-To see the project output you need to open the file `race_result.csv` in a editor of your preference.
+To see the application output you need to open the file `race_result.csv` in a editor of your preference.

 ### Run tests